-1 "O ye who believe!
+[&]quot;O ye who believe!
 Intoxicants and gambling (dedication of) stones and (divination by) arrows are an abomination of Satan's handwork: eschew such (abomination), that ye may prosper.
 Satan's plan is (but) to excite enmity and hatred between you, with intoxicants and gambling, and hinder you from the remembrance of Allah, and from prayer: Will ye not then abstain?"
 (The Holy Qu'ran, Chapter al-Maeda: The Food)

-2 Leon Gauthier IBN ROCHD (AVERROES), p.25.

-3 Al-Ghazali, Al-Qistas al-Mustakim, (The Just Balance), p.77.
+Leon Gauthier ,IBN ROCHD (AVERROES). p.25.
+Al-Ghazali ,Al- Qistas al-Mustakim, (The Just Balance),p.77.